Porches Pottery

 Porches Pottery is a producer of hand-painted pottery in the town of Porches, in the Algarve region of Portugal.
-The pottery was founded in 1968 by artists Patrick Swift and Lima de Freitas, in order to revive a traditional Algarve pottery industry that was rapidly dying out in favour of more modern techniques.
+The pottery style was founded in 1968 by artists Patrick Swift and Lima de Freitas, in order to revive a traditional Algarve pottery industry.
 Swift and de Freitas chose Porches for its history as a pottery centre, dating back for many centuries, and for its clay pits.

 History

 The origins of Porches Pottery date to the early 1960s, when Irish artist Patrick Swift first came to the Algarve and encountered a region with a system of commerce and production based around craft activities that had changed little since the Middle Ages.
-As plastic and metal wares entered the market, the potters found it increasingly difficult to compete and were reduced to making simple flower pots.
-In his book, Algarve: a portrait and a guide (1965), Swift had noted this decline, saying of the dishes he would insist on using: "All the basic dishes were of the local Lagoa pottery — easily breakable and poorly glazed.
+Potters faced difficulty competing with modern plastic and metal wares that had entered the market.
+In his book, Algarve: a portrait and a guide (1965), Swift noted the decline of quality pottery: "All the basic dishes were of the local Lagoa pottery — easily breakable and poorly glazed.
 But aesthetically pleasing and so cheap that breakages were no tragedy.
 Replacements after all helped to encourage an industry threatened with extinction.
 Even now some of the nicer old kitchen objects can no longer be obtained at the pottery.
-‘People don’t buy them anymore,’ say the potters, ‘so we’ve stopped making them.’"
+‘People don’t buy them anymore’, say the potters, ‘so we’ve stopped making them.’"